Build Your Defense For Fleeing And Eluding Charges

 Fleeing and eluding a law enforcement officer is a very serious criminal offense with potentially harsh consequences, depending on the circumstances leading to the arrest.
 The penalties associated with this crime have recently been stiffened to discourage people from refusing to stop for police officers.
 The offense is classified as a felony, either a third-degree felony punishable by up to five years in state prison, a second-degree felony punishable by up to 15 years in state prison, or a first-degree felony punishable by up to 30 years in state prison depending on the circumstances.

-If you have been charged with fleeing and eluding a law enforcement officer, immediately contact me, former prosecutor Justin Caldarone of The Caldarone Law Group, P.A., for a free consultation to protect your liberty and good name.
+If you have been charged with fleeing and eluding a law enforcement officer, immediately contact me, former prosecutor and criminal defense attorney Justin Caldarone of The Caldarone Law Group, P.A., for a free consultation to protect your liberty and good name.
 Call 239-244-3242 or email the office.

 Fleeing To Elude A Law Enforcement Officer